Hybrid open-access journal

 A hybrid open-access journal is a subscription journal in which some of the articles are open access.
 This status typically requires the payment of a publication fee (also called an article processing charge or APC) to the publisher in order to publish an article open access, in addition to the continued payment of subscriptions to access all other content.
 Strictly speaking, the term "hybrid open-access journal" is incorrect, possibly misleading, as using the same logic such journals could also be called "hybrid subscription journals".
 Simply using the term "hybrid access journal" is accurate.

 Publishers that offer a hybrid open access option often use different names for it.
 The SHERPA/RoMEO site provides a list of publishers and the names of their options.
-The Open Access Directory provides a list of funds that support open access journals, and provides information about which funds will pay fees of hybrid open access journals.
+The Open Access Directory provides a list of funds that support open access journals, and provides information about which funds will pay fees for hybrid open access journals.